Justusmayanja/Julie-craft/DEPLOYMENT.md

 # Vercel Deployment Guide

-## 🚀 Monorepo Deployment - Correct Approach
+## 🚀 Independent Projects Deployment

-This guide shows you how to properly deploy your monorepo projects on Vercel by selecting the specific project in the Vercel dashboard.
+This guide shows you how to deploy your two independent Next.js projects on Vercel.
+Each project is completely independent and only shares the same database.

 ## 📋 Two Deployment Options